rachy/webpack-wptheme-drop-in/README.md

-# webpack-wptheme-drop-in
+# Webpack 4 Wordpress Theme Drop-in

 This package was created as a drop in for most Wordpress starter themes to integrate Webpack for and a few of the useful tools it has to offer.
+If you need a starter theme, try _s at underscores.me

 ## Perks